March 23, 2026

 The United States has had a Military Whistleblower Protection Act since 1988.
 Canada has had nothing for 38 years and counting.

 III.
-The Laws You Passed While Prosecuting Me
+The Laws You Passed Without Protecting Whistleblowers

 You acknowledged that foreign interference is real, that it targets Canadian institutions, and that it is serious enough to warrant new legislation and a public inquiry.